Ying-lenny/rockpaperodin/README.md

 Rock, Paper, Scissors game made as on Odin Project assignment

-Runs in the console only
+Use the buttons in the browser to play

-Click the button to start
+Game does not end when lives run :(